MarthaBennett/MarthaBennett/README.md

 In 2017, I began tutoring and took on a role as a governess for a musician on her world tour.
 It was the funds from this trip that helped me launch my own education business, Ludo Tutors.

-We provide children around the world with access to experienced tutors, LAMDA (Drama and Public Speaking) Exams and tuition via our new, AI enabled, learning platform.
+We provide children around the world with access to experienced tutors, LAMDA (Drama and Public Speaking) Exams and tuition via our AI-enabled platform.
 This business has been running for nearly 6 years and we have over 150 wonderful tutors on our books.
+We have partnered with education providers such as Twinkl, children's charities such as Winston's Wish and educational organisations in many countries.
 As the business is now fairly self-sufficient, I'm looking for a new challenge and to join a friendly team.

 It was through developing a Moodle platform and the website for our clients (which needed to work in both China and the rest of the world - no small task!), that I met and enjoyed working with a lot of developers.
 I got curious about their jobs and so started to look into coding courses.
 A friend recommended I apply for the School of Code and the rest is history!

-* 🌍  I'm based in South London
+* 🌍  I'm based in London

 * 🖥️  See my portfolio at [https://marthamaybennett.com](http://github.com/MarthaBennett)